Dr. Lesley Sawa

 Dr. Jennifer Jinks

 Dr. Jinks graduated from the Western College of Veterinary Medicine in Saskatoon in 2001.
-She then set off for adventure shortly after graduation to work in a mixed animal practice in the Yukon, where emergency calls could range anywhere from a horse with colic to a dog hit by a snowmobile.
+Shortly after graduation, she set off for adventure to work in a mixed animal practice in the Yukon, where emergency calls could range anywhere from a horse with colic to a dog hit by a snowmobile.
 After three years in the land of the midnight sun, Dr. Jinks spent a year working in a small animal practice in New Brunswick.
 In 2006, she returned to her Saskatchewan roots to join our veterinary team.
 Since joining the Animal Clinic of Regina, Dr. Jinks has taken additional training in small animal ultrasound.
 She and her husband live on an acreage near Fort Qu’appelle with their dogs Trevor and Kluane.

 Dr. Diana Durling